 Budgeting serves as a benchmark that needs to be achieved.
 Furthermore, the actual results can be very useful in assessing the performance of managers and employees.
 A budget helps to create accountability in managers for their own performance and the results of their department.
 Rewards can be awarded to departments that exceed budget expectations.
 Those that have not been able to achieve budget goals must reassess and take corrective action.
 In addition, there may be cases of prolonged deviations and below-average performance.
 Management may consider imposing penalties or shuffling the members of the department.

 Proper budgeting is the backbone for the success of any business organization.
 Of course, it is equally important that the entity chooses the right budgeting process for achieving the objectives.
 This will depend upon various factors such as the size of the company, age and management experience, market conditions, availability of historical data, etc. A company without a proper budget means that it is not taking a specific direction towards its long-term goals.
 Therefore, it is important to implement a budget to steer the company in the right direction and lead it to success.
 The budget is like a navigator compass that the ships use while sailing.

 Frequently Asked Questions (FAQs)

-Budgeting is beneficial because, firstly, it helps to keep an eye on all expenditure and, secondly, it also ensures availability and allocation of resources, and lastly it helps management to plan and implement it properly to achieve the organization’s objectives.
+Budgeting is beneficial because, firstly, it helps to keep an eye on all expenditures.
+Secondly, it also ensures availability and allocation of resources, and lastly, it helps management to plan and implement it properly to achieve the organization’s objectives.

-Yes, budgeting helps to communicate mission and vision among the organization’s employees.
-It also helps to communicate the planned vs actual performance and steps to improve the performance.
+Yes, budgeting helps communicate the mission and vision among the organization’s employees.
+It also helps to communicate the planned vs. actual performance and steps to improve the performance.